Damour massacre

-The Damour massacre took place on January 20, 1976, during the 1975–1990 Lebanese Civil War.
-Damour, a Maronite Christian town on the main highway south of Beirut, was attacked by the left-wing militants of the Palestine Liberation Organisation and as-Sa'iqa units.
-Many of its people died in battle or in the massacre that followed, and the others were forced to flee.
-According to Robert Fisk, the massacre was part of the first act of ethnic cleansing in the Lebanese Civil War.
-The massacre was in retaliation to the Karantina massacre of Muslims by the Phalangists.
+The Damour massacre took place on 20 January 1976, during the 1975–1990 Lebanese Civil War.
+Damour, a Maronite Christian town on the main highway south of Beirut, was attacked by left-wing militants of the Palestine Liberation Organisation and as-Sa'iqa.
+Many of its people were killed in battle or in the massacre that followed, and others were forced to flee.
+According to Robert Fisk, the town was the first to be subject to ethnic cleansing in the Lebanese Civil War.
+The massacre was retaliation for the Karantina massacre by the Phalangists.

 Background

-The Damour massacre was a response to the Karantina massacre of January 18, 1976 in which Phalangists, a predominantly-Christian right-wing militia, killed 1,000 to 1,500 people.
+The Damour massacre was a response to the Karantina massacre of 18 January 1976 in which Phalangists, a predominantly-Christian right-wing militia, killed 1,000 to 1,500 people.

 The Ahrar and the Phalangist militias, based in Damour, and Dayr al Nama had blocked the coastal road leading to southern Lebanon and the Chouf, which turned them into a threat to the PLO and its leftist and nationalist allies in the Lebanese Civil War.

 That occurred as part of a series of events during the Lebanese Civil War in which Palestinians joined the Muslim forces, in the context of the Christian-Muslim divide, and soon Beirut was divided along the Green Line, with Christian enclaves to the east and Muslims to the west.

 On 9 January, the militias began a siege of Damour and Jiyeh.
-Jiyeh was entered by the PLO on 17 January.
-Before January 20, more than 15,000 civilians fled Damour.
+The PLO entered Jiyeh on 17 January.
+Before 20 January, more than 15,000 civilians had fled Damour.